samueldsingh/data-engineering/interview_questions/data-engineering.md

 OLAP is a technology used for performing complex analysis on large volumes of data.
 It focuses on supporting business intelligence and decision-making processes.
 OLAP databases are designed for efficient querying and analysis of data from multiple dimensions, such as time, geography, product, and customer.
 These databases are typically optimized for read-intensive operations and provide features like multidimensional data modeling, aggregations, and advanced analytics capabilities.
 OLAP systems are commonly used for generating reports, performing data mining, and supporting ad-hoc analysis.
+Examples include Snowflake, Microsoft SQL Server Analysis Services (SSAS), Amazon Redshift, Google BigQuery

 OLTP (Online Transaction Processing):
 OLTP refers to the management of transactional or operational data in real-time.
 It deals with the day-to-day transactional operations of an organization,